abinaya8524hema/NewCodingBot/README.md

 plt.show()

+ # OUTPUT

+ ![IMG-20231028-WA0006](https://github.com/abinaya8524hema/NewCodingBot/assets/146074379/7931e80d-cbfc-4661-a012-fa4ec35cb6b1)

+![IMG-20231028-WA0007](https://github.com/abinaya8524hema/NewCodingBot/assets/146074379/dc5fe33f-864f-4d31-a75c-a48d802535d2)

+# RESULT

 This code loads the dataset, preprocesses the data, trains a Random Forest classifier, and evaluates the model.
 It also visualizes the confusion matrix for a better understanding of the results.
 Keep in mind that this is a simplified example, and a real-world fraud detection system would require more advanced techniques and a larger dataset.

-# RESULTS

- ![IMG-20231028-WA0006](https://github.com/abinaya8524hema/NewCodingBot/assets/146074379/7931e80d-cbfc-4661-a012-fa4ec35cb6b1)

-![IMG-20231028-WA0007](https://github.com/abinaya8524hema/NewCodingBot/assets/146074379/dc5fe33f-864f-4d31-a75c-a48d802535d2)